Park and Trail Finder

 Flanders Park features a multiple-use court suitable for both roller hockey and basketball, a playground and a shelter.
 Xeriscape landscaping showcases hearty and native plants along the pathways, which offer spectacular views of McIntosh Lake and the mountains to the west.
 To view a complete list of park amenities and associated trail distances, visit our Plans, Maps & Reports webpage and view the Park Amenities Chart.

-McIntosh Lake District Park and greenway trail connect Flanders Park to Dawson Park and also to the Agricultural Heritage Center at Lohr-McIntosh Farm (managed by Boulder County Parks and Open Space).
-This seven- acre park is accessed from a parking lot off North Shore Drive.
+McIntosh Lake Nature Area and greenway trail connect Flanders Neighborhood Park to Dawson Neighborhood Park and also to the Agricultural Heritage Center at Lohr-McIntosh Farm (managed by Boulder County Parks and Open Space).
+This 7-acre park is accessed from a parking lot off North Shore Drive.

 For more information or to reserve a shelter at this park, contact Parks, Open Space & Trails.